2023 LOG Sustainability Report

 We avoid conflicts of interest and exploitation of business opportunities for personal needs in the course of our work, we act solely for the benefit of the company, and we do not let foreign considerations interfere with our judgment.
 We do not accept gifts and we do not use inside information to make personal profit.

-We are proud of the low pay gap between senior management and the last production workers in Israel – 3.9 (without performance-dependent bonus)
+We are proud of the low pay gap between senior management and the average salary of our production workers.
+In Israel – 3.78 and in Hungary 3.02 (without performance-dependent bonus) .
+The pay gap in both our operations is 3.8.

 Employee empowerment